 If your business utilizes DMS to facilitate sharing, collaboration, or storage of various files and documents, then an audit trail would be an invaluable aid to the security of the system.

-With an audit trail in place, you would be able to keep an eye on who in your organization was accessing different files and what they were doing with them.
+With a complete audit trail in place, companies would be able to keep an eye on and follow who in the organization was accessing different files and what they were doing with them.

-An audit trail, in other words, is just a chronological record of everything that happens in your organization’s DMS.
+An audit trail, in other words, is a complete chronological record of everything that happens in your organization’s DMS.
 It shows a detailed transaction history.

 In addition to tracking employee movements within your DMS system, audit trails can be used for several other purposes.
 For instance, if an error was made in editing a document, or if your organization for some reason lost a bulk of data, an audit trail would allow you to look back at older versions of existing files.

-This capability is useful for data correction or reconstruction.
+This capability is key for data correction or reconstruction.
 An audit trail can also help an organization to detect unauthorized system access, predict DMS failures or vulnerabilities, and more.

 Governmental Audit Trail Requirements